OMG (Usher song): Chart performance

 The song charted at number three on the R&B/Hip-Hop Songs chart, two on the Pop Songs chart, and three on the Hot Dance Club Play chart.
 It also topped the Rhythmic Top 40, making Usher the first artist to collect 10 number ones on the chart, above 50 Cent, Beyoncé, Nelly, T-Pain, and Mariah Carey, each of which with seven.
 Usher led first on the chart with "You Make Me Wanna" for thirteen weeks from 1997 to 1998 and "Love in This Club" featuring Young Jeezy in 2008.

 "OMG" reached number two in Canada, and was certified Platinum by the Canadian Recording Industry Association.
 It was later upgraded to 2× Platinum for shipments over 160,000 copies.
 It sold 223,000 copies during 2010 in Canada.
-Internationally, "OMG" charted across Europe, reaching number one in Ireland, and United Kingdom where it became the third best selling song of 2010.
+Internationally, "OMG" charted across Europe, peaking at the top of the charts in Ireland and the United Kingdom.
+In the latter country, "OMG" became Britain's fourth biggest-selling song of 2010.
 It also charted moderately in other countries, allowing it to reach a peak of six on the European Hot 100.
 Besides this, the song reached the top ten in Slovakia and Belgium (Flanders), top twenty in Belgium (Wallonia), Japan, Czech Republic, Netherlands, Brazil and France, top thirty in Germany, Denmark and Sweden and top forty in Hungary, Mexico, Brazil (Airplay) and Switzerland.

 In Australia and New Zealand the song placed at the top of the charts.
 It was certified 2× Platinum by the Australian Recording Industry Association, and Platinum in New Zealand by the Recording Industry Association of New Zealand for shipments of 15,000 units.
 It was later upgraded to 6× Platinum in Australia for shipments over 420,000 copies.